Phyks/cozyweboob/README.md

 * `GET /list` to list all available modules.
 * `POST /fetch JSON_PARAMS` where `JSON_PARAMS` is an input JSON for module parameters.
+  Downloaded files will be stored in a temporary directory, and their file URI will be passed back in the output JSON.
 * `exit` to quit the script and end the conversation.

 JSON responses are the same one as from the HTTP server script.
 It is